Hawk94/project-structure/README.md

 # Project Structure

-> A clear, opinionated guide to support the development of large scale single page applications
+> A clear, opinionated project skeleton for a SPA using redux & redux-sagas

 ## Install